harpocrates-project/distributed_hhe_ppml/README.md

   ```

 - The `DataFile` message contains a single field:
-     - `filename`: A string that specifies the name of the file containing the data to be used for model evaluation.
+     - `filename`: A string that specifies the name of the file (existing on the CSP component file system) containing the data to be used for model evaluation.
-- Similar to the previous RPC, the `Empty` return type signifies that the function does not return any meaningful data, only an acknowledgment of completion.
+- Similar to the previous RPC, the `Empty` return type is utilised to provide an acknowledgment of completion.